muaaz-0/ESP32-Web-Server-with-OLED-Display-Audio-Streaming-and-FreeRTOS/README.md

 const int input13=13;
 ```
 ## **Web Server**
 The web server is created using an HTML script with buttons to control and monitor the GPIO pins.
-For ouput pins buttons have created showing the ON or OFF state.
-Also state of input pins (HIGH or LOW) is displayed on the web page.
-The web page refreshes every 7 seconds to update the states of the pins using a html tag:
+For output pins buttons have been created showing the ON or OFF state.
+Also, state of input pins (HIGH or LOW) is displayed on the web page.
+The web page refreshes every 7 seconds to update the states of the pins using a HTML tag:

 ```bash
  client.println("<meta http-equiv=\"refresh\" content=\"7\">");